 Having a more regular cadence at certain DCs, these preferred carriers can help brands more easily meet strict MABDs, provide better service, and can better deliver on retailer-specific demands.

-Where 3PLs Add Value
+Where 3PLs Add Value in Retail Logistics

 Here are a few other examples of how else a 3PL can help manage retail deliveries…